 Stanford Encyclopedia of Philosophy: professional philosophers share interesting articles

-Our alumni work as lawyers and police officers, college professors and journalists, musicians and artists, as employees for Apple and Airbnb, K-12 teachers and social workers, and one of our alumni is the head brewer at Strap Tank Brewery in Utah.
+Our alumni work as lawyers and police officers and philosophy professors and art history professors, as cultural critics and journalists and musicians and artists, as employees for Apple and Airbnb and as K-12 teachers and social workers, and one of our alumni is the head brewer at Strap Tank Brewery in Utah.